All Episodes

 Those who have watched his career's spectacular rise and potential fall believe the terrible poverty he escaped was ultimately his undoing.

-He rose to become his state's first African American congressman since Reconstruction, but people who know him say he still had a thirst for wealth.
+He rose to become his state's first African-American congressman since Reconstruction, but people who know him say he still had a thirst for wealth.

-Bill loved money and desperately wanted to be a rich man, said Alan Katz, a New Orleans-based political consultant who has known Congressman William Jefferson, Democrat Louisiana, for more than 30 years.
+His perceived flaw among his peers has always been that shaped by his humble beginnings, Bill loved money and desperately wanted to be a rich man, said Alan Katz, a New Orleans-based political consultant who has known Congressman William Jefferson, Democrat Louisiana, for more than 30 years.

-It was the Deep South kind of hardship that shaped African-American backgrounds.
+It was the deep south kind of hardship that shaped African-American backgrounds.

-One of ten children, I thought it was eight in the New York Times, family keeps growing out there.
+One of 10 children, I thought it was eight in the New York Times.

 If his father needed three rabbits, he would give his son three bullets.